-Reconciliation Australia and BHP Billiton are proud to launch the 2016 Indigenous Governance Awards (IGAs).
+Reconciliation Australia and BHP Billiton are proud to launch the 2016 Indigenous Governance Awards (IGAs) today.

 Established in 2005, the IGAs publicly recognise and celebrate outstanding Aboriginal and Torres Strait Islander-led organisations and projects that make extraordinary contributions to communities and the nation.